lolik20/lolik20/README.md

 - 🔭 I’m currently working on CRM airport system
 - 🌱 I’m currently learning RabbitMQ and Message Brokers
-- 🤔 I’m looking for help with Event Sourcing
+- 🤔 I’m looking for help with MassTransit
 - 📫 How to reach me: Telegram @lolik201 WhatsApp 89789641833
 - ⚡ Fun fact: Like .NET